At the end of the day, all decacorns solve massive problems. They have to. Otherwise, the TAM is too small.

 One of the things that causes a lot of anxiety in SaaS is market size.
-If you’re creating the latest Pinning app, or Social Network, the odds are surely against you.
+If you’re creating the latest Pinning app, or social network, the odds are surely against you.
 But in consumer internet, often you know if you hit it, however low the odds are, at least the market is huge (or at least, the user base is huge).

 SaaS is more confusing.
 Yes, if you are Workday and taking PeopleSoft on back in the day, straight-and-center, you know you’re taking on a $1 billion+ market on Day 1.
 Zoom knew the market size from WebEx.
-But for most of us, it’s not at all clear in the early days.
+But for many of us, it’s not at all clear in the early days.
 Either:

 - You’re doing something new-ish, in which case, you really don’t know how large the market will really be.
 You know the comps and the notional market, but not yet the real market;